CMS-Enterprise/easi-app/docs/adr/0040-CEDAR-caching.md

 * `+` The caching application is separate from EASi, making debugging and management easier.
 * `+` Requests can be invalidate in a number of ways: sending a PURGE method to the same URL path, adding a query parameter, adding a path parameter, etc. The POC sends a PURGE method to accomplish cache invalidation.
 * `-` The open-source version of nginx does not support caching natively, and a community module must be used.
 This requires a special Dockerfile to extend the main nginx image.

+**NOTE:** We did also explore [Varnish](https://varnish-cache.org/) as an alternative to nginx as it supports cache purging natively, but unfortunately it does not support TLS meaning that [you would need a separate layer to handle HTTPS traffic](https://www.varnish-software.com/developers/tutorials/terminate-tls-varnish-hitch/).
+In light of this, we opted to just use nginx.

 ### Use an optimized external key-value store to store data in lieu of making requests (Redis/Elasticache).